emsesp/docs/Home.md

 <!-- tabs:start -->

-#### **Jan 2022**
+#### **May 23 2022**

-The next major version, v3.4 is ready for in the dev branch for adventurous testers.
-A re-write of the UI which is more responsive plus a list of exciting new features and improved integrations.
+Finally our next major release v3.4 is out.
+Funny thing is we could never stop adding improvements to this version which made it increasingly hard to draw the line and cut a build.
+The 3.4 is truly a major update from 3.3 which a more responsive Web UI and plenty of new features.
+And a big shout out to everyone who helped test the beta's (and there were many).
+We hope you enjoy it!

+@proddy @MichaelDvP

 #### **Dec 2021**